 William Levi was born into a 14 member family in South Sudan.
-Raised in a Messianic Jewish home, he was tortured for his Christian faith in the hands of Islamic jihadists at the age of 16.
+Raised in a Messianic Jewish home, he was tortured for his Messianic faith Yeshua in the hands of Islamic jihadists at the age of 16.
 Sentenced to death for refusing to deny Christ, he was miraculously delivered from execution and fled the country in 1985 by way of Egypt, Turkey, and France, arriving in the United States in 1988.
-After earning a degree in manufacturing engineering at the New Jersey Institute of Technology, William paused in the pursuit of the American dream to consider the plight of his people.
+After earning Associate Degree in Computer Science from Essex County College and BSC degree in manufacturing engineering at the New Jersey Institute of Technology, William paused in the pursuit of the American dream to consider the plight of his people.
 His father had been martyred in 1987, and the rest of his family had fled into Ugandan exile, where his mother died.

 In the midst of mourning and praying, God directed William to the book of Nehemiah as a blueprint to emulate.
 Nehemiah was a man of vision, and the plight of the persecuted church in Sudan was similar to what Israel had suffered under the Babylonian oppression.
 "You have seen the distress we are in; Jerusalem lies in destruction, its gates are burned with fire, we are reproached by our enemies.
 Let us arise and build.
 So they put their hands to this good work."
 Nehemiah 2:18

 In June of 1993, William relinquished his engineering career to establish Operation Nehemiah Missions as a voice for the voiceless South Sudanese who were suffering at the hands of the Northern Islamic Regime.